 Explore the Jewish Cemetery and seek out the abandoned synagogue

-Tombstone tourists might enjoy the old Jewish cemetery, in which an abandoned synagogue can be found.
+Tombstone tourists might enjoy the old Jewish cemetery, in which an abandoned spiritual preparation building can be found.

 Take a day trip from Chisinau

 Moldova’s size means that seeing the country on day trips from Chisinau is a feasible option.
 The downside is that bus travel can be slow and schedules infrequent, so hiring a car is a good option.
 We’ve taken day trips out of Chisinau to Transnistria, Comrat and Orhei Vecchi.
 Excursions to vineyards like Cricova Winery are popular but we’ve been to plenty and they aren’t really our thing.

 Where to stay in Chisinau

 Chisinau has a wide range of accommodation to suit all styles of travel and budgets.
 We’ve stayed in two different apartments in the city and would recommend both Armyanskaya Apartments and Apartment Ludmila.
 If you prefer a hostel, we’ve heard good things about Hostel City Center and Amazing Ionika.